sbates130272/kernel-tools/README.md

 You can then install the .deb using the same approach as a native build using build-latest-p2pdma-kernel.

-## arm-tools
+## arch-tools

-The ```arm-tools``` sub-folder contains a few useful tools for building Linux kernels and kernel modules for ARM64 based systems.
+The ```arch-tools``` sub-folder contains a few useful tools for building Linux kernels and kernel modules for non-amd64 based systems.
 This includes some platform-specific tools and some generic ISA tools.

 One of the most useful of these tools is the ```build-arm64``` script which can build a ARM64 kernel and modules using a cross-compiler approach.
 You should call this script from the top-level of a kernel source tree.
 See the header of the script for more information.
+There is also a ```build-riscv``` script which can do something similar for riscv32 and riscv64 ISA.

 [1]: https://www.kernel.org/
 [2]: http://www.intel.com/content/www/us/en/pci-express/pci-sig-sr-iov-primer-sr-iov-technology-paper.html